ufal/nametag/README.md

 venv/bin/python3 ./start_wembeddings_server.py 8000
 ```

+The first request will take some time, as the models are loaded.

 ## Running NER prediction with NameTag 2

 Before you run NameTag 2 for NER prediction, please make sure you have: